 Are RPL (Recognition of Prior Learning) applications being accepted at this time?

 There is no disruption to the processing of RPL applications during Covid-19.
 Non-standard applications for advanced and direct entry into our diploma and degree courses, as well as module exemptions are currently being processed.
 Please contact the course administrator for information regarding RPL options.

 Can non-EU applicants apply for part-time courses?

 Non-EU applicants who are not resident in Ireland may apply for our part-time, fully online courses.
-In a regular, non-COVID year our part-time, blended learning courses require class attendance on average 1–2 days per month, and may not be suitable for applicants living outside Ireland.
+For on-site attendance requirements on our blended learning courses please check out the course webpage or contact the course administrator as the course may not be suitable for applicants living outside Ireland.